ornfelt/my_rust/src/bevyengine_bevy/examples/README.md

 [Material Prepass](../examples/shader/shader_prepass.rs) | A shader that uses the various textures generated by the prepass [Post Processing - Custom Render Pass](../examples/shader/custom_post_processing.rs) | A custom post processing effect, using a custom render pass that runs after the main pass
 [Shader Defs](../examples/shader/shader_defs.rs) | A shader that uses "shaders defs" (a bevy tool to selectively toggle parts of a shader)
+[Specialized Mesh Pipeline](../examples/shader/specialized_mesh_pipeline.rs) | Demonstrates how to write a specialized mesh pipeline
+[Storage Buffer](../examples/shader/storage_buffer.rs) | A shader that shows how to bind a storage buffer using a custom material.
 [Texture Binding Array (Bindless Textures)](../examples/shader/texture_binding_array.rs) | A shader that shows how to bind and sample multiple textures as a binding array (a.k.a. bindless textures).

 ## State